Money Tree Winter Care: Light, Water, Placement, Dormancy & More!

 - Use a well-balanced fertilizer with an NPK ratio of 10:10:10 or 20:20:20.

-If your money tree is already overfertilized, you need to get rid of the excess fertilizer.
-We have jotted down few points that can help you with this.
+If your money tree is already overfertilized, you must eliminate excess fertilizer.
+We have jotted down a few points that can help you with this.

 - First, take your money tree out of the pot.
 Do this gently to avoid causing any damage to the plant.